Puntalytics/Puntalytics.github.io/_blog/2023-05-05-We-watched-every-Ty-Zentner-punt.md

+---
+layout: post
-# We watched every Ty Zentner punt from 2022.
-Here are our takeaways:
+subtitle: Here are our takeaways
+---

 At Puntalytics, we pride ourselves on our metrics, so before we get into the film, let’s talk about the stats.